 - To explore the impacts of this network in urban and rural/regional pilot sites for participants, peer support and case workers, and service providers in urban and rural/regional pilot sites.

-Through recent funding from the National LGBTI Health Alliance and GALFA, furthermore, the team at the University of Melbourne will be consulting with representatives in different states over coming months to develop national guidelines for the housing and homelessness sectors on LGBTIQ+ inclusive practice.
+Through recent funding from the National LGBTI Health Alliance and GALFA, furthermore, the team at the University of Melbourne are consulting with representatives across states and territories in Australia over coming months to develop national guidelines for the housing and homelessness sectors on LGBTIQ+ inclusive practice.
 The LGBTIQ+ Inclusive Practice Guide for Homelessness and Housing Sectors in Australia has now been completed.
 The national inclusive practice guide has also been adapted for sector training in Victoria and New South Wales.